This article is also available in PDF format.

 I have written about the Missing Time phenomenon before.
 In that article I focused on the missing memory of the time passage and also on the sometimes accompanying spatial displacement.
 The stories in this article focus on the experience of truly strange changes in one’s environment or reality.
 Although the changed reality is experienced as real, they could not have happened in our every-day physical world.

-It is my opinion that there are intelligences who interfere with humans in a profound way.
+It is my opinion that there are intelligences who interfere with humans in a profound way (read my e-book The Intrusion of Dimensional Beings).
 I think that they are able to take us out of our physical world for their own purposes.
 While this is happening, the mind of the person(s) is put into a kind of holographic projection that mimics our everyday reality but it does not always quite match it.
 A kind of advanced mind manipulation while the body of the person(s) is in another dimension, or … in a spaceship.
 The abductions by the Grays are the most well-known but I think that other non-human races interfere with the lives of humans, for other purposes.

 It is also possible that the people, who undergo these strange experiences, might stay in the physical world, continuing their drive or walk, but a part of their mind is altered and controlled in such a way that they perceive themselves driving or walking in an altered environment, while another part of their mind is being scrutinized by the responsible entities.
 I think that people who see a building or a town that does not exist, are the recipient of a projected mind hologram.
 In other words, they are made to see something that is not there.